Confusedaff/Blink_App/README.md

 # Run
-run blink.py to start the backend server(don't close) open another vs code terminal cd App/blink1 run the command :- flutter run lib/main.dart
+run blink.py to start the backend server(don't close) also change the ip address to the ip adress of your system open another vs code terminal cd App/blink1 run the command :- flutter run lib/main.dart